grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 1. At the _Authentication_ login screen, enter the **username** (not email) and **password** that you received by email, or from your instructor.

-Tools you can use to explore OpenTelemetry signals in Grafana Cloud:

-## Step 2: Understand the environment
+## Step 2: Discover your services

-Use OpenTelemetry resource attributes to understand what's running, and where.
+In this step, you'll use OpenTelemetry resource attributes to understand what services are running, where they're deployed, and how they're configured.

-### Understand workloads
+### Explore workloads and infrastructure

 OpenTelemetry can tell us a lot about workloads, and their underlying infrastructure.
 Explore this environment and see if you can answer these questions: